mxmstr/splitscreenme-nucleus/README.md

 - Josivan88 (SplitCalculator)
 - darkreader ([Dark Reader extension](https://github.com/darkreader/darkreader?tab=readme-ov-file))

-Special thanks to the SplitScreenDreams discord community, this wouldn't have been possible without all your contributions.
+Special thanks to the SplitScreenDreams discord community, this wouldn't have been possible without all their contributions.